tsetom1999/tsetom1999.github.io/_pages/cv.md

 * 2017 - 2020: Producer and Presenter
   * Radio Television Hong Kong
-  * Producing and presenting high-level Cantonese-language radio/ multi-media and other programmes with knowledge of history, news and current affairs
+  * Produce and present high-level Cantonese-language radio/ multi-media and other programmes with knowledge of history, news and current affairs
-  * Performing as editors, writers or researchers
+  * Perform as editors, writers or researchers
-  * Generating programme ideas and plans
+  * Generate programme ideas and plans